SLE244 - Aquatic Ecology

 SLE103 or SLE144

-2 x 1 hour class per week, equivalent of 6 x 3 hour practicals and field trip per trimester.
+2 x 1 hour class per week, 1 x 1 hour seminar per week, equivalent of 6 x 3 hour practicals and field trip per trimester.

 In SLE244 students will develop key conceptual principles and associated issues in ecology and illustrate their applications to real-world problems in aquatic environments.
 Learning and assessment activities in this unit will provide students with the opportunity to explore population dynamics and links to conservation and management of key species.
 Students will study the interactions between species and their environments and apply that knowledge to restoration ecology and recovery from disturbances, ecosystem and landscape/seascape ecology, and spatial and temporal processes in ecosystem management.
-They will also examine the logic behind the design of ecological investigations, including experiments and field trip investigations.
+They will also examine the logic behind the design, implementation and data analyses of ecological investigations.

 Online quizzes 20%, 2 x in-class tests 40% (20% each), group experimental project and presentation 20%, scientific report 20%